kean/articles/2021-03-24-concurrency.markdown

 One option is to forget about background execution and thread-safety and synchronize on the main thread.
 But remember, prefetcher is also used during scrolling.
 A collection view [prefetch API](https://developer.apple.com/documentation/uikit/uicollectionviewdatasourceprefetching) can ask you to start prefetching for 20 or more cells at a time.
 The amount of work is significant enough to justify sending it to the background.

 Instead, Nuke synchronizes two actors (`ImagePipeline` and `ImagePrefetcher`) on a single dispatch queue.
-When `ImagePrefetcher` calls `ImagePipeline`, you are already on the syncrhonization queue, so the pipeline doesn't have to do any synchronization.
+When `ImagePrefetcher` calls `ImagePipeline`, you are already on the synchronization queue, so the pipeline doesn't have to do any synchronization.
 And when the task is completed, `ImagePipeline` is already on its serial queue, so dispatch is not needed again.
 From 9 `queue.async` calls we are down to just one!

+> Can you still call this approach an actor model?
+I think it's a stretch, but I will let it slide.
+It definitely won't be able to be implemented this way with just features from [SE-0306: Actors](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md), but [Global Actors Pitch](https://github.com/DougGregor/swift-evolution/blob/global-actors/proposals/nnnn-global-actors.md) hints at something similar.

 ### DataLoader